If you love to travel in ways that enhance your well-being, this look at wellness inspired things to do in Port Isaac will brighten your day.

 It’s a great place to watch fishermen work their magic.

-2. Hike The South West Coast Path to Port Quin
+Hike The SW Coast Path to Port Quin

 For a longer hike (3 miles) with more than a few stairs, head the opposite direction on the SW Coast Path to Port Quin.

 Now a tranquil near-deserted cove, it’s quietly eerie.
 A spot of serenity.
 From here you can backtrack or take a circular walk inland for a fresh perspective.
 Or…

 If you want something even more challenging, continue on the path and complete the stretch to Padstow.
 I hiked Port Isaac to Padstow this summer, and it was a day I will never forget.

 This invigorating 11.7-mile stretch takes you up and down steep terrain, showing you unspoiled quiet inlets and sweeping views of the coast and sea.

 It’s a ruggedly beautiful stretch of Cornwall to experience.

 Climb The Harbor Wall at Low Tide

 When the tide rolls out, the port becomes a playground.